Schnell8/mvc/README.md

 Description
 ----------------------------
 This is my repo for the course [mvc](https://dbwebb.se/kurser/mvc-v2).
 From the link you can read about what you'll learn in this course.
-For example object oriented programming in PHP, creating a web app using Symfony framework.
+For example object-oriented programming(OOP) in PHP, creating a web app using Symfony framework.
 In our latest assignment, the project, I get to show what I've learned from the course.
 I decided to implement a Blackjack game.
 Follow my instructions below and you can play too!

 Instruction for cloning and running app